martgra/azure-certification/README.md

 - Given this security on this group: what can they do.
 Remember inheritance in AD.
 SCOPES
 - Learn Azure RBAC roles
 - Concentrate on C# RBAC
+- Would you benefit from TEE?
+- How to Access keyvault?
+- What example of the CLI will work?

+## AZ203-05-A

+### Notes
+- Log or Metrics
+- Log:
+    - Own query language
+    - Application monitoring data
+    - Guest os data
+    - Resource monitorign
+    - Azure subscription monitoring data
+ - Monitor for Containers
+    - Kubernetes
+    - Metrics API
+    - Remediation: Respond to critical situations
+    - Alerts: Action groups: Information to certain people
+    - Autoscale: Rules for autoscale -- spin up instances if needed.
+- Application insights-
+    - dependencies
+    - exceptions
+    - page views
+    - AJAX calls
+    - User and session counts
+    - performance counters - from Linux, windows on prem servers
+- Scaling
+    - Autoscale regular profile: Not on particular day.
+        - Always one profile defined
+        - Two rules, chooses the maximum capacity.
+        - What containers can be Autoscaled --> must be enabled for autoscale
+    - Best practise
+        - Only one Autoscale setting
+        - Can have multiple profiles
+    - AZ quering
+        ```
+         az vm list --query [].{name:name, image:storageProfile}
+         az vm list --query "[? starts with]
+         ```
+    - Fulent SDK quering
+        ```C#
+        Azure = azure = Azure.authenticate
+        ```
+    - LINQ queries
+- Error handling code
+    - for loop handles tansient exceptions
+- Azure Cache for Redis
+    - Fast storage in Memory.
+    - Strings, hashed
+    - Associed with keys
+        - Use keys that describes data
+    - Stored in nodes
+- Content delivery network
+    - Brings static files closer to
+        - Lower latency
+        - Static content
+        - Images
+        - Videos
+    - Manged through CLI
+        ```bash
+        az cdn profiles list
+        --sku unique identfier
+        ```
+    -
+### Questions
+- What will this log-query return?
+- What autoscaling rule will take presidence
+- Query resources using CLI:
+- What the difference between single (basic), multiple(standard), persist with snapshop (Premium)
+-